Marketing Automation and CRM: Two Sides of a Coin

 From afar, marketing automation and customer relationship management (CRM) software appear to be one and the same.
-This is probably due the fact that the purpose of both these systems is business and revenue generation, through customer acquisition and retention.
+This is probably due to the fact that the purpose of both these systems is business and revenue generation, through customer acquisition and retention.
 But, in reality, they both fulfil two distinct set of functions.

 It is a known fact that even the best CRM platforms fail to perform in the absence of a bucket of quality, organic leads.
 The lack of a suitable inbound marketing strategy has a domino effect on the rest of the conversion process from that of a prospect to a customer, and the company’s revenue eventually dries up.
-Enter, Marketing Automation System.
+Enter, Marketing Automation System

 True to its name, marketing automation is the system that facilitates streamlining, automation and measurement of the effectiveness of marketing tasks and workflows, such as scheduling and tracking marketing campaigns.
 It focuses on the top-of-the-funnel activities of a prospect, for example, when they view a website, open an email or read a blog etc. In the process, they help convert raw leads into qualified leads, through the successive filters of viable leads, nurtured and active leads.
 By doing so, they help in effectively segmenting different classes of prospects, deliver effective communication and responsive touchpoints at the most opportune time and also generating an analytics report in the end to assess the success of a marketing campaign.
 Marketing automation forms the nucleus of digital marketing and communication.

 If we delve briefly into the history of the advent of digital marketing automation, we can see that it occurred in phases.
 The first phase began with the launch of tools such as TweetDeck and Hootsuite, which provided dashboards for managing Twitter and Facebook platforms.
 The arrival of Pinterest, Instagram, and Google Plus etc. marked the onset of the second phase and helped unleash the torrential power of social media.